 Some ways you can make your new home pet-proof is securing the area for any possible places for pets to escape and removing potential hazards such as electrical cords and other likely harmful things.

 Preparing a spot for your furry friends should also be factored in before your moving day.

 When moving homes, ensure that you can allocate a spot for your pets to feed, litter and sleep so it could be easier to retrain them after the move.

-If the new home is just a short drive or a walk away from your old place, it will be helpful to regularly visit the new place with your pets before the move itself.
+If the new home is just a short drive or a walk away from your old place, it will be helpful to regularly visit the new place with your pets before the move.

-Having your pets visit regularly before moving in allows them to get easily accustomed to the place, which can reduce their anxiety after the move.
+Having your pets regularly visit your new home before moving in allows them to get easily accustomed to the place, reducing their anxiety after the move.

 Moving day itself can be the most taxing for your pets – especially if you’re bringing them on the same day that you’d be unpacking your belongings in the new house.

 As much as possible, avoid bringing your pets to the move when you know you would be focused on unpacking and not giving your pets the time and attention they crave.